brhahlen/dc/README.md

  - `tee` is installed
  - `grep` is installed
  - `curl` is installed
+ - `wget` is installed
- - `docker-compose` version is 1.25.0 or higher
+ - `docker compose` plugin is installed or `docker-compose` is installed and the version is 1.25.0 or higher
  - `bash-completion` is installed

 ## Assumptions